Francis Dolarhyde: Manhunter (1986)

 Tom Noonan as "Francis Dollarhyde" in Manhunter.
 The pictures of Noonan with the Red Dragon tattoo were not shown in the feature film, but were widely used in promotional material.

 In the 1986 adaptation of Red Dragon, Manhunter, Dolarhyde (with his name changed to Dollarhyde) is portrayed by Tom Noonan.
-None of Dollarhyde's backstory appears in the film aside from Will Graham's (William Petersen) assessment that Dollarhyde was abused as a child.
-Neither his Red Dragon personality nor his abusive grandmother are explored (though an earlier draft of the screenplay that more closely follows the book features this connection), although Dollarhyde does sport a red dragon tattoo on his chest and his writings mention at one point "the strength of the Red Dragon".
-He also does not steal and consume the painting, and his killing of the co-worker is portrayed as solely from a surge of jealousy, rather than a cunning escape plan.
+None of Dollarhyde's backstory appears in the film, aside from Will Graham's (William Petersen) assessment that Dollarhyde was abused as a child.
+Neither his Red Dragon personality nor his abusive grandmother are explored (though an earlier draft of the screenplay that more closely follows the book features this connection), although Dollarhyde sports a red dragon tattoo on his chest and his writings mention at one point "the strength of the Red Dragon".

+He does not steal and consume the painting, and his killing of the co-worker is portrayed as solely from a surge of jealousy, rather than a cunning escape plan.
 Rather than faking his death after being tracked down, Dollarhyde attempts to kill Reba McClane (Joan Allen) because he believes she is cheating on him, only to be caught up by Graham, who rescues her.
-He engages in a standoff with the Missouri police and kills several officers before being shot and killed by Graham.
+He engages in a standoff with the Missouri police and kills several officers, before being shot and killed by Graham.

 Red Dragon (2002)

 Francis Dolarhyde is portrayed by Ralph Fiennes in the 2002 film adaptation Red Dragon, which follows the novel more closely.
 In deleted scenes, Dolarhyde's Great Red Dragon personality is voiced by Frank Langella.
-In this adaptation, Dolarhyde dies when he attempts to kill Will Graham's (Edward Norton) family in Marathon, Florida; he and Graham severely wound each other during a gunfight, but Graham's wife Molly (Mary-Louise Parker) shoots Dolarhyde in the face, killing him.
+In this adaptation, Dolarhyde dies when he attempts to kill Will Graham's (Edward Norton) family in Marathon, Florida.
+He and Graham severely wound each other during a gunfight, but Graham's wife Molly (Mary-Louise Parker) shoots Dolarhyde in the face, killing him.